gavinanderegg/gavinanderegg.github.io/_posts/2025/2025-09-08-youtube-is-a-mysterious-monopoly.md

 I don't know what the answer is here.
 I wish there was a real alternative, but I can't see that happening soon.
 I'll continue to support smaller services like Nebula, but I think most people won't pay for a service when YouTube is free with ads.
 I also think it would take some doing to get advertisers to jump on a new platform when YouTube has almost all the viewers.

-I think this space is ripe for disruption, but there are only a handful of companies who could make a go of it… and I think they'd lose a lot of money for a long time while they tried.
+I think this is a space in real need of competition. [^1] Just because it's good now doesn't mean it will always be.
+However, there are only a handful of companies who could make a go of it… and I think they'd lose a lot of money for a long time while they tried.
 That really sucks.

+---

+[^1]: I originally had here "I think this space is ripe for disruption", but that was a poor choice of words [as pointed out on this Hacker News thread](https://news.ycombinator.com/item?id=45178223).